JeremyAnsel/XwaExePatcher/XwaExePatcher/XwaExePatcherWindow/readme.txt

 *** Requirements ***

 This tool requires:
-- Windows XP SP2 or superior
+- Windows 7 or superior
-- .NET framework 4.0
+- .NET framework 4.8

 *** Usage ***